hassannauman123/Subscription-Tracker-Android-Application/docs/WorkSheet3.md

 ## Velocity/teamwork

 Our time estimate accuracy more or less stayed the same through out the two iterations.
 In both iterations the actual time spent was close to the estimate.
-In should be noted though, that for iteration 2 there were a lot more tasks that we did that were not recorded in our estimate.
+In should be noted though, that for iteration 2 there were a lot more tasks that we did not record in our estimate.
 For instance, setting up the hsqldb and creating the integration tests was not counted as developer tasks, but took a lot of time. * Be sure to link to the velocity here.